ml-archive/readme/guide-how-to-write-apis.md

 - Date/timestamps should always be returned with a time zone.
 - Collections should be returned in a key (e.g. `data`).
 - Pagination data should be returned in a `meta` key.
+- Endpoints should always return a JSON payload.
+  - When an endpoint doesn't have meaningful data to return (e.g. when deleting something), use a `status` key to communicate the status of the endpoint.

 ### Examples